This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SamsClubMag #CollectiveBias

 Vegan Stuffed Tomatoes are filled with a vibrant and flavorful mixture of creamy pesto, fluffy quinoa, and fresh spinach and then baked until tender!
 These tomatoes are great for an easy weeknight meal or they make a beautiful presentation for a special occasion!

-If you're only eating tomatoes diced up in a salad, you're missing out!
-Tomatoes are such a versatile ingredient and they can be enjoyed in so many tasty ways!
-Are you ready to switch it up and try something new?
-Vegan stuffed tomatoes are so easy to make, they taste delicious, and it's a beautiful presentation!
-This is a simple and super satisfying recipe that you can make for dinner any night of the week or for a special occasion!
+If you're only eating tomatoes in a salad, you're missing out!
+Tomatoes are such a versatile ingredient and they can be enjoyed in so many tasty ways.
+Vegan stuffed tomatoes are so easy to make, they taste delicious, and it's a beautiful presentation.

 Related Recipe: Zesty Tofu Taco Stuffed Tomatoes